lily-tran-codes/ATCBusApp23-24/README.md

 >[!NOTE]
 >Only the schedule from today will be shown, you cannot see schedules from other days.
 ---
-# Development & Server Setup
-## Requirements
+# Requirements
 - Nodejs
 - npm
 - SQL Server
-## Install bus app on server with Docker (skip if you're developing and not deploying the application)
+# Deploying & Hosting with Docker (for testing and production purposes only)
 ## Section 1: Database

 >[!NOTE]